-I didn’t always know I’d become a photographer — Very deep down I needed to find something real, something meaningful.
+I didn’t always know I’d become a photographer — Very deep down I always felt I needed to find something real...something meaningful.
 For a long time, I played it safe.
 I took jobs I knew I couldn’t fail at.
 Jobs where I could stay in the background, away from risk, away from the fear of making mistakes that could possibly lead to embarrassment and shame.
-But that kind of life comes at a cost — and for me, it was boredom, burnout, failure, and a sense that I wasn’t coming close to truly living up to who I really was nor was I offering that true part of me to this world and the beautiful people around me which I so very much hungered for.
+But that kind of life comes at a cost — and for me, it was massive boredom, burnout and a sense of failure that I wasn’t coming close to truly living up to who I really was nor was I offering that true part of me to the world around me.
+I've hungered for this release from such a captive mindset and found it when I began my photography business.

 In 2008, at 39 years old, I picked up my camera and started a business that changed everything.

-Now, 18 years later, I’ve photographed hundreds of weddings, portraits, and commercial projects throughout the world— and I can tell you, with certainty, that doing work you love doesn’t mean doing it perfectly.
+Now, 18 years later, I’ve photographed hundreds of weddings, portraits, and commercial projects throughout the world— and I can tell you, with certainty, that doing work you love, (especially as an artist constantly taking chances) doesn’t mean doing it perfectly.
 What matters most is intention, creativity, connection, and care.
 I’ve learned that mistakes are not shameful — they’re part of the process, and they’ve only made me better.

 Photography taught me to aim high, take chances, and trust in what I have to offer — and I bring that energy to every single session.